ray-project/ray/doc/source/data/getting-started.rst

 Transforming Datasets
 ---------------------

-Once you have a Dataset, you can transform it by applying a user-defined function and produce another Dataset.
+Once you have a ``Dataset``, you can transform it by applying a user-defined function, which produces another ``Dataset``.
-Under the hood the transformation is executed in parrallel for performance at scale.
+Under the hood, the transformation is executed in parallel for performance at scale.

 .. literalinclude:: ./doc_code/quick_start.py
    :language: python